Axia-Tech/AXIA-wiki/docs/learn/learn-simple-payouts.md

 ## F.A.Q. and Cautionary Notes

 1. Rewards expire after 84 eras.
-On AXIASolar, that's about 84 days.
+On AXIACoin, that's about 84 days.
 On AXIALunar, it is approximately 21 days.
 Validators should claim all pending rewards before killing their stash in the event the validator decides to `chill` -> `unbonds all` -> `withdraws unbonded`.
 Nominators will not miss out on rewards if they claim the pending rewards for a validator within 28 days.
 Essentially, the